GabrielJSuarez/ror_capstone/README.md

 $ `bundle install`

-the command bundle install is important to install required gem for the game to start.
+the command $ `bundle install` is important to install required gem for the app to start.
 After you finish type:

 - To create the local database tables in Postgres you will need to have it configured locally and then run: